svbygoibear/hermes-crypto/README.md

 To properly run this project, assuming you already have git installed, you will also need to ensure that you have the following installed on your machine:

 -   [`node.js`](https://nodejs.org/en): Lowest possible version compatible with this project is `v18.14.0`.
 The current LTS is however recommended.
 -   [`npm`](https://www.npmjs.com/): For info on installation, go [here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
-Minimum version required is `9.3.1`.
+The minimum version required is `9.3.1`.
 -   [`playwright`](https://playwright.dev/): If you want to run tests via storybook - you will have to install playwright.
 Simply run `npx install playwright` in the project terminal.

 ### Running

-First to get things started, you have to install all the dependencies for this project by running the following in terminal on this project root:
+First, to get things started, you have to install all the dependencies for this project by running the following in the terminal on this project root:

 ```bash
 npm install